Interview with Piperon 06/11/2013 at 12:01 am

 Early To Bed - 10% off - OHJOYLovehoney - 15% off - OHJOYPleasureChest - 15% off - OJSTStockroom - 15% off - OHJOYTwistedMonk - Free USA shipping - OHJOYFun Factory - 10% off - OJST

-And, finally while we much prefer and encourage you to buy from a small business, here's an Amazon link!
+And, finally while we much prefer and encourage you to buy from small business, here's Amazon...

 Full Interview with Piper